The Precious Base Metal

 Apple Inc., just one of the top 10 tech companies, has a greater market capitalization than the market capitalization of the entire metals and mining industry.

-Sources: Zerotracker.net, Our World in Data, Copper Alliance, Bureau of Reclamation, Copper Development Association Inc., Esbnyc.com, S&P, UN Data, McKinsey, JP Morgan
+Sources: zerotracker.net, Our World in Data, Copper Alliance, Bureau of Reclamation, esbnyc.com, UNdata, S&P, JP Morgan, Goldman Sachs

 A Brighter Tomorrow, On the Horizon.

 For modern society to advance, the world needs more copper.
-Horizon Copper is investing in high-quailty copper assets around the globe to help meet the growing demand for the precious base metal.
+Horizon Copper is investing in high-quality copper assets around the globe to help meet the growing demand for the precious base metal.

 Investor Center